 Often I receive calls or emails from couples who need a last minute wedding photographer because theirs has disappeared or canceled with no explanation.
 The following tips are based on what couples tell me they wish they would have done when they looked for a photographer.

 If professional photography is a top priority for you, I want to help you find a photographer who is committed to your wedding.

-Make sure your photographer has a website, not just social media.
+1. Make sure your photographer has a website, not just social media.

-Avoid a “once in a while” photographer.
+3. Avoid the “once in a while” photographer.

-Have that engagement shoot!
+6. Have your engagement shoot!

 If you’re offered a chance to work with the photographer before the wedding, take it.
 Even if it’s just a mini shoot that lasts 30 minutes, the engagement shoot is like an extra interview to make sure you really love your photographer.

 Congratulations on your engagement!
 I hope this blog has helped you with your wedding planning.

 If you’re interested in working with me, you can contact me via my contact form to set up a time to chat.